-Hello, my name is Adam Marcus and this was my page from when I was a Gibbs Assistant Professor in Applied Mathematics at Yale University.
+Hello, my name is Adam Marcus.
+I spent 4 years as a Gibbs Assistant Professor in Applied Mathematics and am now a Visiting Researcher at Yale University.
 I received my B.A./M.A. in Mathematics from Washington University in St. Louis in 2003 and my Ph.D. in Algorithms, Combinatorics, and Optimization under the supervision of Prasad Tetali from Georgia Tech in 2008.

 I can be reached at: